 - encouraging walking and cycling

-- enhancing biodiversity and ecological resilience.
+- enhancing biodiversity

 The Mayor of London supports the change from seeing individual green spaces as a liability towards seeing green infrastructure as a strategic asset that is just as important as other infrastructure like railways, roads, pipes and cables.
 For more information, see the Natural Capital report published by the Green Infrastructure Task Force.